Our users want to explore different topics about RPA tools, feel free to jump to the topic that interests you the most:

 - If you don’t know much about RPA, you may need an intro before we explain the different RPA tools in detail.
 If that’s the case you can check out our great guide for that or get our whitepaper:

-Types of RPA tools
+Key features of RPA tools

+As RPA consultants like Day1 Tech claim, the right RPA tool for a specific process in a specific industry depends on the capabilities of the tool.
 There are 3 dimensions of RPA tools and all tools can be categorized by the functionality they provide in these 3 dimensions:

 - Programming options: RPA bots need to be programmed and there are 5 ways to program bots: Coding, low code (UX supported), recording, no code tools, self-learning tools